ipikuka/next-mdx-remote-client/README.md

 ```

 > [!TIP]
-> The scope variables can be consumed not only as property of a component, but also within the texts.
+> The scope variables can be consumed not only as a property of a component, but also within the texts.

 ```mdx
 my name is {name}